 - half teaspoon baking powder

-- 120 grams plain flour
+- 120 grams plain flour / all purpose flour

 - 60 grams light brown soft sugar